11 Tips for a First-Time Medical Imaging Tech TravelerPosted On September 22, 2016

 3. Verify pay rates and other details with your recruiter.

 Once you’ve secured a job offer, knowing what your take-home pay will be is crucial.
 Things like benefits, bonuses, and housing stipend should all be taken into account when calculating your weekly paycheck.
-Your recruiter can talk you through the different health plan options, bonus pay outs and housing costs.
+Your recruiter can talk you through the different health plan options, bonus pay outs and use their travel nurse housing experience to get you relocated.

 4. Read your contract